 The cost of a Job Ready application is $190 (a full ASIC is $280), with the balance of $90 only payable once operational need is established and a card is issued.

 What if I make a mistake on my application?

-If you make a mistake whilst completing the online form, you will have an opportunity at the end to review your answers and edit them before choosing to submit.
+If you make a mistake whilst completing the online form, you can use the Previous button at the bottom of the page to go back and edit your answers before choosing to submit.

 If you have already submitted your application and you have made a mistake, you can simply reply to the email confirmation you would have received.
 Your reply will be emailed directly to our ASIC Team who can make the corrections for you.
 Alternatively, you can contact us by phone and speak to one of our friendly team for assistance.

 I am under 18 years old.
 Can I apply for an ASIC?

 Yes, you may apply for an ASIC if you are under 18.
 There are some things to be aware of: